Have you ever found landscaping supplies for free? Well, we did, and so can you.

 My father-in-law gave us flower seeds and bulbs from his garden to get us started.

-Their garden was large and blessed with flower baskets wherever they could be hung.
+Their garden was large and blessed with flower baskets wherever they could hang them.

 Besides flowers, there were vegetables and fruits year-round from the garden and greenhouse.